About the Project

 Connect Science is a project-based learning program involving professional development, coaching and a series of 30 lessons that can be integrated into the school day.
 The sequence of lessons takes teachers and students through a process of establishing classroom norms, teaching students essential social skills, and creating opportunities for students to tackle challenging concepts in science in way that matches the Next Generation Science Standards.
 Connect Science offers students an opportunity to work on real world problems in their community.

 Results of our Connect Science efficacy study show that:

 Connect Science teachers reported higher use of science instructional practices consistent with the Next Generation Science Standards.

 Connect Science boosted students’ science achievement related to energy and resources.

-Connect Science students had improved civic skills, feelings of efficacy, energy attitudes, and energy behaviors compared to their peers in the comparison group.
+Connect Science students had improved energy attitudes and behaviors compared to their peers in the comparison group.

 Students whose teachers implemented Connect Science as intended had better social skills.